We recognise that excellence in managing environmental responsibilities is essential to long-term success.

 Land and biodiversity management

-At all our sites, identifying, monitoring and preserving species, protected areas and areas of high biodiversity value, alongside offset programs are a key focus.
+A key focus at all our sites is identifying, monitoring and preserving species, protected areas and areas of high biodiversity value, hand-in-hand with offset programs.

 Energy, greenhouse gas emissions and climate change

-Current programs underway include the preparation of energy management plans for all our Australian mining operations; meeting our Energy Efficiency Opportunities (EEO) commitments; preparing to submit the National Greenhouse and Energy Reporting Scheme (NGERS) report on schedule; and commencing a Climate Change Study during 2011.
+Current programs include the preparation of energy management plans for all our Australian mining operations, and meeting our Energy Efficiency Opportunities (EEO) and National Greenhouse and Energy Reporting Scheme (NGERS) commitments.
+The Climate Change Study that commenced in 2010 reported its opportunity findings in late 2012.

 Mine closure planning includes landform design and rehabilitation alongside community partnerships, for environmentally, economically and socially sustainable land use and local community activities post operations.